-- Providing multiple calls to action such as filling out an online enquiry form, providing a telephone number or email address as different people have different tipping points in the sales process
+- Providing multiple calls to action such as filling out an online inquiry form, providing a telephone number or email address as different people have different tipping points in the sales process

 - Make phone numbers very easy to find and in larger font than the copy text